AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt4-cljx.md

 #Adding a .cljx File to your Project

 If you are using the [sample project][sample_project] you'll see that the we already have `src/clj/myproject/core.clj` and `src/cljs/myproject/core.cljs`.
-We'll create a similar structure for your `.cljx` files.
+We'll create a similar directory structure for the `.cljx` files.

-Let's make `src/cljx/myproject/` folder and add `shared_file.cljx` to the new folder.
-Next, let's make `spec/cljx/myproject/` folder and add `shared_file_spec.cljx`.
+Let's make a `src/cljx/myproject/` folder and add `shared_file.cljx` to the new folder.
+Next, let's make a `spec/cljx/myproject/` folder and add `shared_file_spec.cljx`.

 In `shared_file.cljx` add: